adcreare/dreamflare/README.md

 Dreamflare requires the ruby runtime, however it is very flexible to which ruby runtime.
 It was developed on ruby > 2.0 however it should work in older versions.

-1. Download the gem file
+1. Download the gem file - Latest release https://github.com/adcreare/dreamflare/releases/latest

 2. Install the gem with ```gem install dreamflare-*.gem```